wilsonmar/oss-perf/puppet.md

 | Windows | Windows |

 Alternatives to Puppet include Chef, Ansable, Salt, CF Engine (Ruby).

-The Puppet Master is written in Ruby on Rails for Linux (no Windows version).

 <a id="ResourceDeclarations">
 ## Resource Declarations</a>